paramgogia/awesome-saas/CONTRIBUTING.md

 You don’t need to fork this repo unless you want to modify the docs itself.
 Just do the following for your own repo:

+1. Find an issue and add a comment to the issue, maintainers will then review and assign you that issue.
-1. Make your repository **public** and ensure it's relevant.
+2. Make your repository **public** and ensure it's relevant.
-2. **Add the topic/tag** `alchemyst-awesome-saas` and other relevant tags to your repository.
+3. **Add the topic/tag** `alchemyst-awesome-saas` and other relevant tags to your repository.
-3. Wait - Awesome-SaaS has an automatic/daily refresh (early morning) that picks up repos with the `alchemyst-awesome-saas` topic and adds them to the listing.
+4. Wait - Awesome-SaaS has an automatic/daily refresh (early morning) that picks up repos with the `alchemyst-awesome-saas` topic and adds them to the listing.

 ---